gep150/TrainSoft-JavaScript-2013/README.md

 Lecture 1 - 16.11.2013 - https://mega.co.nz/#F!fJs2TCBQ!Xz8W20aLGFdk-FQcAER-ng

+*Note: You need Camtasia Studio to view the videos because they are in .camerec format.
+I will try to convert them in something more usable when I have time.

 ## Setup your repository

 This is a simple tutorial which will show you how to work with version control systems in a few steps.
 W